How To: Set up a 2-level factorial design using Design-Expert 13 software

 Screening designs are widely used to identify the critical few factors amongst the trivial many.
 These studies typically use a 2-level factorial design, to strike the ideal balance between efficiency and effectiveness.

-In this How-To example, we're going to walk you through the process of setting up a 2-level full factorial design using Design-Expert 13, a powerful DoE software package from Stat-Ease.
-You can download a 14-day free trial of this software for evaluation purposes here.
+In this How To example, we're going to walk you through the process of setting up a 2-level full factorial design using Design-Expert, a powerful DoE software package from Stat-Ease (and everything covered in this article is also applicable to Stat-Ease 360, a supercharged version of DX!).
 We hope this basic step-by-step guide will help those of you starting out in the world of experimental design, whilst also acting as a useful tip sheet for attendees on our various DoE training courses.

 The first step in any DoE analysis should be to carefully consider which factors and settings need to be investigated for their effect on the process.
 You must also consider which responses will be best for monitoring performance, and think about how much resource is available for your study.
 At this stage, you are ready to start creating your experimental design.

 We're going to illustrate the creation of the experimental plan using a simple chemical synthesis case study.
 The aim of this is to measure the improvement in yield of a product, in response to changing three factors; Concentration of the starting materials, Temperature and Time.
 We will set up a 2-level full factorial design (usually denoted 2k, where k is the number of factors) - this will allow us to estimate the effect of our three factors, along with all of their interactions.

 To set up this design, launch Design-Expert 13.
 Four options are presented (see figure 1); New Design, Open Design, Import Data and the Design Wizard.
 The second option launches files that have already been created, the third option allows you to import data from other sources and the fourth option launches a dialogue to help you decide which design to use compared to your overall objective and resource.